rsairu/hello-world/chickens/chickens.md

 Chickens can overheat easily (they are birds).
 They require access to fresh water.

+## Hygiene

+Chickens **molt** – lose feathers during seasonal change.
+Feathers are made of keratin, which is a protein.

 Attract mice and rats, which chickens will eat, but shouldn’t; you need a rodent predator or control mechanism.

-Chickens can develop eye problems from pests (diatomaceous earth can aide).

 Chickens produce (a lot) of (non-pungent) biowaste that must be cleaned out.
 It is compostable.

+Chickens can develop eye problems from pests (diatomaceous earth can aide).

+Dust baths helps to prevent lice / mites / ticks (chicken pests do not transmit to humans).

+**Sour crop** – a yeast infection of the crop (an internal organ, a pouch at the base of neck that holds food, water, and grit; not the waddle, which is the flaps of skin below the beak).
+Characterized by a large, swollen crop that feel like a water balloon, and a sour smell emanating from the bird’s mouth.

+### Potentially fatal conditions

+The conditions require attention and must be treated promptly.

+* Bumblefoot - a type of staph infection in the foot pad.
+* Pasty butt - when poop sticks to down (chicks) and blocks ventral functioning.

 ## Eggs

+Types of egg laying breeds:

+- Production Reds
+- Australorps
+- Leghorns
+- Buff Orpingtons
+- Easter Eggers
+- Rhode Island Red

-Begin laying eggs from about 6 months old.
+Begin laying eggs from about 6 months old (16-24 weeks).

-Lay about 1-2 egg a day for their first year, then less and less each year after.
+Lay about 1 egg a day  (5/week) for year 1-2, then less and less each year after.
+Younger hens or overfed hens may lay 2 eggs a day.

+Hens lay less or not at all during winter.
+Reduced sunlight decrease hormone and egg production levels.
+Feed should contain 15-18% protein.

-Blood in a chicken egg is likely a ruptured uterine blood vessel.
+Blood in a chicken egg is likely a ruptured blood vessel in the oviduct.
+Eggs are laid from that **cloaca**, the also opening for reproduction and waste elimination.

 If you treat illnesses with antibiotics, do not eat eggs for a few weeks.

 Chickens lay eggs without a rooster.
 A rooster will fertilize eggs.

 The older the egg, the easier it is to peel.
 Do not hard boil an egg that is less than a week old.

-## Sources

-Hobby Farm Nutt.
-Raising chickens 101, getting started & what they don’t tell you. https://www.youtube.com/watch?v=1rDArRNSDBE.
-Aug 2, 2017.

-Stoney Ridge Farmer.
-Raising Chickens 101 Best advice and education you’ll find anywhere on the web. https://www.youtube.com/watch?v=MeDatQTO-V4.
-May 10, 2020.

-Gennetta, Nicole.
-How Many Eggs Does A Chicken Lay A Day. https://www.heritageacresmarket.com/how-many-eggs-does-a-chicken-lay-a-day/.
-Jan 23, 2020.

-City Prepping.
-How to raise chickens in your backyard (10 tips). https://www.youtube.com/watch?v=8G8cH740_TQ.
-Oct 14, 2017.

 ## Images